-Linda Kelly is the senior vice president, legal, general counsel, and corporate secretary at the NAM.
-In addition to handling NAM’s organizational legal compliance, Ms. Kelly also oversees the work of the NAM’s Manufacturers’ Center for Legal Action, directing the NAM’s litigation strategy in support of its policy objectives.
+Linda Kelly is the chief legal officer and corporate secretary at the NAM.
+In addition to handling NAM’s organizational legal compliance, Ms. Kelly also oversees the work of the NAM’s Legal Center, directing the NAM’s litigation strategy in support of its policy objectives.

 Ms. Kelly is a seasoned Washington policy lawyer with more than 20 years of experience working on a diverse array of legal and public policy issues at the state, federal and international levels.
 Immediately prior to joining the NAM, Ms. Kelly served as senior counsel and director of chief legal officer services for the Association of Corporate Counsel, a professional membership organization for in-house counsel.
 She spent three years in legal academia, first as the founding director of the State Attorneys General Education Program at Northwestern Law School and subsequently as director of education and outreach for the Law & Economics Center at George Mason University Law School.